 It is a commonly held belief that amberjack’s flavor declines in other seasons, so try it during the winter months!

-A white fish with hardly any dark-red flesh, the Japanese name of sea bass - “suzuki,” meaning “washed” - is derived from its neat flesh, which looks as though someone gave it a good rinse.
+A white fish with hardly any dark-red flesh, the Japanese name of sea bass - “omsuzuki,” meaning “washed” - is derived from its neat flesh, which looks as though someone gave it a good rinse.
 The tender flesh resembles that of sea bream, a light-tasting fish without a sharp aroma.
-Sea bass are said to improve in quality during the summer when they gain weight and their flesh develops more fat content.
+Sea bass are said to improve in quality during the summer when they gain weight, and their flesh develops more fat content.
 They are used in all sorts of recipes, to the point that no part of the fish goes to waste.

-Saury is best in the fall, and its flavor represents the coming of autumn to many people.
+Saury (sanma) is best in the fall, and its flavor represents the coming of autumn to many people.
 When eating saury as sashimi, it is common for ginger or slices of apple to be served alongside the fish to minimize its aroma.

-Chub mackerel is one of the world’s most consumed fish varieties, along with tuna and bluefish.
+Chub mackerel, or saba, is one of the world’s most consumed fish varieties, along with tuna and bluefish.
 It is often grilled, stewed, used as a sushi topping or made into shimesaba (*1).
 It is also frequently canned.
 While generally, chub mackerel is not for eating raw, some fish from brands such as Sekisaba or fresh ocean-caught fish may be eaten as sashimi.
 They have also garnered attention for their plentiful DHA and EPA nutrient content.

 *1: Shimesaba is chub mackerel cured in salt and vinegar.

-These shrimp can be anywhere from a pink tone to a reddish-orange color.
+These shrimp (ama ebi) can be anywhere from a pink tone to a reddish-orange color.
 Thanks to their soft shells, they are easy to peel.
 When eaten raw, the shrimp’s amino acids, like glycine and alanine, lend the flesh a sweet taste.
 Due to that sweetness, they are a favorite seafood item for children.

 In Japan, sea urchin are generally eaten raw.
 Some dishes include sashimi, sushi, and sea urchin rice bowls.

-Salmon roe refers to salmon fish eggs.
+Salmon roe (ikura) refers to salmon fish eggs.
 Usually, people eat uncooked salmon roe that has either been pickled in salt or drizzled with soy sauce.
 Families in Hokkaido love eating salmon roe, which signals the coming of autumn.
 With an unusual texture full of bubbles, salmon roe is a favorite menu item for people of all age ranges.

-Tiger globefish and the purple puffer are two edible blowfish varieties sold on the market.
+Tiger globefish and the purple puffer are two edible blowfish varieties (fugu) sold on the market.
 Tiger globefish is known as a particularly luxurious foodstuff, with a price to match.
 It is usually caught in the Kansai region in the winter, the best time for blowfish.
-However, since its glands cannot be removed through normal cooking methods, it is exceptionally dangerous for an amateur to try cooking with it.
+However, since its glands cannot be removed through normal cooking methods, it is hazardous for an amateur to try cooking with it.
 On the other hand, it is also exceptionally delicious.
 In particular, the taste of blowfish innards is said to make gourmets groan with delight.
 Currently, only authorized blowfish restaurants can prepare blowfish, so you can have peace of mind while you enjoy your meal.
 To learn more about fugu cuisine, take a look at Fugu - Where To Enjoy Delicious Pufferfish in Japan.

-While people may have an impression that carp are just for aesthetic appreciation, they are also edible.
-Most edible carp come from Fukushima Prefecture, and are generally stewed with vegetables or boiled.
+While people may have an impression that carp (koi) are just for aesthetic appreciation, they are also edible.
+Most edible carp come from Fukushima Prefecture and are generally stewed with vegetables or boiled.
 They can also be sliced and chilled in iced water to firm up, then eaten with vinegared miso.
 Some regions prefer this sashimi preparation, but because of the risk of parasites, it is not particularly widespread.

 Fish can have different flavor profiles depending on where they’re caught, even if they’re the same species.
-These “brand-name fish” are highly valued, and in some cases they are regional specialties.
-If you have the chance, you should definitely try eating them.
+These “brand-name fish” are highly valued, and in some cases, they are regional specialties.
+If you have the chance, you should try eating them.
 Here we will introduce a few notable brand-name fish.

-Oma Tuna From Aomori
+Oma Tuna from Aomori

-Mackerel From Oita
+Mackerel from Oita

-Infant Salmon (Keiji) From Shiretoko, Hokkaido
+Young Salmon From Shiretoko, Hokkaido

-Nicknamed “phantom salmon” for their rarity, it is said that only around 480 of these infant salmon are caught in the waters of Shiretoko every year.
+Nicknamed “phantom salmon” for their rarity, it is said that only around 480 of these young, infant salmon are caught in the waters of Shiretoko every year.
 Exceptionally rich in fat, their entire bodies have the richness of toro cuts.

 Seito Saury From Kushiro, Hokkaido